Aircoookie/WLED/readme.md

 # HyperSerialWLED
 Fork of the WLED project where the Adalight USB serial protocol @115200 speed is replaced with the AWA protocol with data integrity check at @2000000 speed for use with [HyperHDR](https://github.com/awawa-dev/HyperHDR).
 At this point only version for ESP8266 was tested and it's working.<br/><br/>
 1 For installation and configuration of WLED please refer to the WLED project: [link](https://github.com/Aircoookie/WLED)<br/>
-2 For configuration for HyperHDR please refer to the base project of AWA protocol: [link](https://github.com/awawa-dev/HyperSerialEsp8266)<br/><br/>
+2 For configuration of HyperHDR please refer to the base project of AWA protocol: [link](https://github.com/awawa-dev/HyperSerialEsp8266)<br/><br/>
 ![alt text](https://i.postimg.cc/CdT7hsG6/esp8266-flashing.jpg)<br/>
 ![alt text](https://i.postimg.cc/C5fJpQqq/esp8266working.jpg)<br/>
 ![alt text](https://i.postimg.cc/76RXckf4/esp-rec.jpg)<br/>